eformat/ragit-dev/docs/3-simple-rag/3-simple-rag-ramalama.md

     Unfortunately this is still an [alpha feature](https://kubernetes.io/docs/concepts/storage/volumes/#image) in Kubernetes that is not available without setting the `FeatureGate ImageVolume` in k8s 1.31+

 1. For now - let's workaround this by using a multi-stage `Containerfile` to build an image we can deploy to current OpenShift versions (4.16-4.18).
+You can skip this step if you have not created the images from the local exercise.

     Create a Containerfile that builds in our model and rag vectordb into one image.
 The `rag_framework` script is from the RamaLamma project.